Comparing credit cards with no annual fee

 You’ll never be stuck with just 1% cash back because your spending doesn’t fit into a card’s bonus category.
 The Citi Double Cash Card offers a flat rate of up to 2% cash back on every single purchase (1% when you buy and 1% when you pay off those purchases), which matches the bonus cash back rate of many cards.

-Along with its terrific ongoing cash back rate, the card comes with a 0% introductory APR for 18 months on balance transfers (15.49%-25.49% variable thereafter), which could make all the difference if you need to hit pause on mounting interest charges and pay off debt.
+Along with its terrific ongoing cash back rate, the card comes with an APR of 0% intro for 18 months on Balance Transfers, then 13.99% - 23.99% (Variable), which could make all the difference if you need to hit pause on mounting interest charges and pay off debt.
 Plus, you can transfer your cash back to Citi ThankYou points at a rate of $1 cash back to 100 ThankYou points.

 One of the card’s major flaws is its lack of a sign-up bonus.
 Many cash back cards offer a sign-up bonus of $150 or more if you meet spending requirements in the first few months.
 Also, there’s no 0% introductory APR offer on new purchases, so it won’t be of much help if you need to finance a larger purchase.

-Why it’s the best no annual fee card for balance transfers
+Why it’s the best no annual fee credit card for first-year welcome offer

 Compare the Best Credit Cards with No Annual Fee